 Turf Tips: Justifying Cost and Labor

-Whether sports have returned for you or not, things are bound to look different.
-The same can most likely be said for your budget as well, things are different.
-In anticipation of this change, we sat down with Abby McNeal, former president of STMA and field superintendent for the City of Denver.
+In response to changes we could anticipate with Covid, we sat down with Abby McNeal, former president of STMA and field superintendent for the City of Denver.
 McNeal shared with us her best practices when justifying cost and labor.
 If you find yourself in a situation where you’re battling budget or having to justify costs, try utilizing one of McNeal’s tried and true turf tips.

 Understand your audience